Good to know

 The Air Bella TR uses a full-length EVA foam compound for cushioning.
 It is designed to be responsive and flexible to deliver a bouncy effect and help the foot move and bend smoothly.

 The brand’s acclaimed “Air Max” technology is embedded in the heel section.
 It is a dense air-filled vacuum that is crafted to absorb repetitive shock during high-impact exercises.
 Compared to foam and other midsole materials, its advantage lies in the lightweight nature of the materials and construction.
+This technology has also made its way into the 2nd iteration of the Air Bella.

 The major portion of the upper is comprised of a tightly-woven mesh material.
 It is meant to hug the foot in a supportive way without hindering movements and flexibility.